fdch/puradata/README.md

 # ERRATA:

 Note that this only translates the 'comments' inside patches, i.e., 'text X Y' objects.
+This means that:

-This means that some patch cords might break afterwards depending on the case.
-Also, some realignment might be needed afterwards, so you need to check every patch just in case.
-Use at your own risk.
+* Some patch cords might break afterwards depending on the case.
+* Some realignment might be needed afterwards.
+* The translation character set is bound to pd's comments character set.

+In other words: **use at your own risk**, and check every patch just in case.

 # PDDIR: